randomparity/dotfiles/README.md

 ToDo:
  - [ ] Test with system-wide powerline installation
  - [x] RHEL 8.4 has a different version of python for the system and vim.
 Install two powerline instances, one for each version.
+ - [ ] CentOS 7 does not support python3 in vim (python -V is 2.7.5 in CentOS 7.9)
  - [ ] Add MacOS support
  - [x] Add pyenv support
  - [x] Add support for multiple config file backups